 HIV Emergency Relief Project Grants

 To provide direct financial assistance to Eligible Metropolitan Areas (EMAs) and Transitional Grant Areas (TGAs) that have been the most severely affected by the Human Immunodeficiency Virus (HIV) epidemic to enhance access to a comprehensive, effective and cost efficient continuum of high quality, community-based care for low-income individuals and families with HIV and to strengthen strategies to reach minority populations.
 A comprehensive continuum of care includes the 13 core medical services specified in legislation and appropriate support services that assist people with HIV in accessing treatment for HIV/AIDS that is consistent with the Department of Health and Human Service (HHS) Treatment Guidelines.
-Comprehensive HIV/AIDS care beyond these core medical services may include supportive services that meet the criteria of enabling individuals and families living with HIV to access and remain in primary medical care to improve their medical outcomes.
+Comprehensive HIV/AIDS care beyond these core medical services may include support services that meet the criteria of enabling individuals and families with HIV to access and remain in primary medical care to improve their medical outcomes.

 General information about this opportunity